‘House Of Cards’ Season 5 Teaser Shows Troubled Times Are Coming

 Beau Willimon, the creator of Netflix’s acclaimed series, shared his thoughts on Donald Trump’s inauguration itself and it seems that the former showrunner of the famed series has an ominous message that’s in tune with the House of Cards season 5 teaser.

-Willimon spoke with The Wrap and he said that Trump’s inauguration was a “step backward” for the country.
+Willimon spoke with The Wrap, and he said that Trump’s inauguration was a “step backward” for the country.

 He said, “We’ve moved backward right now” referring to the election of Donald Trump into the highest position in the country.
 But according to the writer/producer/director America always moved forward then backwards at different times in their history.